qgis/QGIS-Documentation/source/docs/user_manual/working_with_ogc/ogc_server_support.rst

 -----------------

-QGIS server has the capability to create print composer output as pdf or pixel format.
+QGIS server has the capability to create print composer output in pdf or pixel format.
 Print composer windows in the published project are used as templates.
 In the GetPrint request, the client has the possibility to specify parameters of the contained composer maps and labels.